 Transcribed by Colin Hinson ©2003]

 You can see some photographs of Kinross from the past here.

 Pre-1855 inscriptions for the parish are contained in the Scottish Genealogy Society's volume of "Monumental Inscriptions in Kinross-shire".

 The parish church (Established Church of Scotland) has records dating from 1676.
 The present building dates from 1832.
-The records are held in the General Register Office for Scotland in Edinburgh, and copies on microfilm may be consulted in LDS Family History Centres around the world.
+The records are held at the National Records of Scotland in Edinburgh, and copies on microfilm may be consulted in LDS Family History Centres around the world.

 - 462 Kinross (1) - Births 1676-1689